drivendataorg/deep-chimpact-winners/README.md

 ## What's in this Repository

 This repository contains code from winning competitors in the [Deep Chimpact: Depth Estimation for Wildlife Conservation](https://www.drivendata.org/competitions/82/competition-wildlife-video-depth-estimation/page/390/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.
 Additional solution details can be found in the `reports` folder inside the directory for each submission.
 Model scores represent [mean absolute error](https://www.drivendata.org/competitions/82/competition-wildlife-video-depth-estimation/page/391/#metric).

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**